 To anyone who has ever watched a sunset or gazed upon a deep blue sky, the idea of variation in the spectrum of sunlight is hardly surprising.
 Perhaps more remarkable is the limited extent to which this variation is considered in solar photovoltaic development and operations.
 When comparing solar photovoltaic (PV) efficiencies, assessing generation of solar power plants, or evaluating performance warranty claims, a single standard spectrum (known as AM1.5, Appendix A) is the reference.
 While reliance on a single standard spectrum has had its advantages, including providing continuity over the years and consistency in results across academia and industry, the neglect of spectrum variation adds to uncertainty in predictions of solar energy generation1-9.
-Now that the lifetime costs of solar energy are dipping below those of fossil-fuel generation worldwide10, variability in the solar resource is perhaps the last outstanding (technical) tool to accelerate deployment.
+Now that the lifetime costs of solar energy are dipping below those of fossil-fuel generation worldwide, variability in the solar resource is perhaps the last outstanding (technical) tool to accelerate deployment.
 Accounting for spectrum variation will reduce prediction errors and cut one of the few remaining cords restraining the spread of solar energy generation.

-Three factors determine the efficiency of a solar photovoltaic cell: temperature, irradiance, and the spectrum of irradiance (the spectral irradiance)11.
+Three factors determine the efficiency of a solar photovoltaic cell: temperature, irradiance, and the spectrum of irradiance (the spectral irradiance).
 Historically, treatment of the first two factors has been distinct from that of the third.
 Temperature and (broadband) irradiance are routinely measured at solar installations and forecasted to determine grid availability of solar energy.
 Measurements of the third factor, spectral irradiance, are comparatively sparse, conducted only sporadically, at limited locations worldwide.
 The power output of solar modules is rated using just the single spectrum and residential, commercial, and utility-scale PV systems are designed accordingly.
-For example, to determine if an operating solar power plant is performing to its contractual requirements, a key metric is the "performance ratio"12.
+For example, to determine if an operating solar power plant is performing to its contractual requirements, a key metric is the "performance ratio".
 This is calculated as the energy generated in a given time period divided by the (broadband) irradiance and the efficiency under the AM1.5 spectrum: any variation in the spectrum is neglected.

-The AM1.5 reference spectrum was standardized in 198213 and concerns with over-reliance on it followed soon after ^{3,9,14,15}.
-Since that time, the information gap between spectral irradiance and temperature & broadband irradiance called out specifically in [3] has persisted.
-Growth of the solar industry has led to temperature and broadband irradiance variation requirements being codified into international standards16, data sheets17, and warranty terms18.
-Meanwhile, the impact of spectral irradiance variation has often been treated as a secondary concern, or neglected19.
-The current international standard for solar module power rating defines four temperatures and four broadband irradiances, but only one spectrum20.
+The AM1.5 reference spectrum was standardized in 1982 and concerns with over-reliance on it followed soon after .
+Since that time, the information gap between spectral irradiance and temperature & broadband irradiance called out specifically in [] has persisted.
+Growth of the solar industry has led to temperature and broadband irradiance variation requirements being codified into international standards, data sheets, and warranty terms.
+Meanwhile, the impact of spectral irradiance variation has often been treated as a secondary concern, or neglected.
+The current international standard for solar module power rating defines four temperatures and four broadband irradiances, but only one spectrum.
 The persistence of this gap is due partly to the perceived expense in obtaining spectral irradiance measurements, as well as a legacy assumption that the relative impact on silicon, solar energy's workhorse material, is negligible.

-As the solar market has risen well beyond €100 billion annually21, and impending rapid climate change makes every kWh of renewable energy more precious, it is worth revisiting these assumptions.
-Variation of mere tenths of a percent now imply billions of euros gained or lost over the decades of operation - before the cost of carbon is included22.
-As detailed in [23], for a single 100-MW PV plant that displaces fossil-fuel generation, a 2% variation in operating performance is equivalent to about €150,000 in annual revenue and ~1,500 tons of avoided CO2, or nine one-way flights between New York and Paris per year.
-As of 2021, the world has installed PV capacity equivalent to eight thousand such plants24.
-In the past two decades, as new solar cell designs using novel materials have proliferated25, evidence for a need to incorporate spectrum variation^{4-6,26-56} has grown harder to ignore.
-However, given the limited amount of measured spectral irradiance data available, previous studies on its impact have had to rely on relatively small data sets, or synthetic spectra^{5,23,39,57}.
+As the solar market approaches €200 billion annually, and impending rapid climate change makes every kWh of renewable energy more precious, it is worth revisiting these assumptions.
+Variation of mere tenths of a percent now imply billions of euros gained or lost over the decades of operation - before any cost of carbon is included.
+As detailed in [], for a single 100-MW PV plant that displaces fossil-fuel generation, a 2% variation in operating performance is equivalent to about €150,000 in annual revenue and ~1,500 tons of avoided CO2, or nine one-way flights between New York and Paris per year.
+As of 2021, the world has installed PV capacity equivalent to eight thousand such plants.